 After the customer sees the upsell page and decides to buy the upsell product, they’re automatically redirected to the thank you/order confirmation page with a summary of all the products they’ve purchased or another upsell page (if you have more than one).

-If the customer doesn’t buy the upsell product, they’ll be automatically taken to the thank you page with a summary of the initial product they’ve bought.
+If the customer declines to buy the upsell product, they’ll be automatically taken to the thank you page with a summary of the initial product they’ve bought.

 - Relevance: The upsell was perfectly aligned with the initial purchase.
 Upselling from a base hair treatment to a $70 facial cleanser won’t help you drive your sales.
 However, upselling from a base hair treatment to a top-shelf version will increase your sales.